Grade Level: 8 (6-8)

 Homework: As a summary assessment, assign the worksheet Evaluate section as homework.
 Students are asked to apply what they have learned to either support or disprove Alfred Wegener's original 1915 hypothesis that the continents are "drifting," in the form of a two-paragraph essay that explains their positions.
 Review students' answers for the logical use of scientific evidence as well as thoroughness and thoughtfulness.

-Have students explore the other two regions in the Earthquakes Living Lab (Japan and Mexico).
+Have students explore the other two regions in the Earthquakes Living Lab (Japan and Chile).
 Assign students to research and report on historical earthquakes or buildings and structures designed specifically to withstand earthquakes.

 - For lower grades, skip the essay in the Elaborate worksheet section and/or conduct the activity as a class or in larger groups of three or four students each.